genny-project/alyson-v7/docs/CREATING_LAYOUT_WALKTHROUGH.md

 ***

-### 6. Link the User Details Question Set to the Content Frame.
+### 6. Link the User Details Question Set to the Content Frame
 We need to send the Content Frame again with a Link to the User Details Question Set.

 #### Base Entity Message